 I have seen many pelicans in my life, but watching the northern white pelicans swim in the rapids was a special sight.
 No one should miss venturing on this short hike to this fabulous spot.

-The Rapids of the Drowned is the most visible rapids in Fort Smith.
+The Rapids of the Drowned are the most visible rapids in Fort Smith.

 The rapids at Mountain Portage are some of the most accessible on the river for paddlers of all levels.
-You will find the access road driving 8 km towards Fort Fitzgerald.
-Ask at the Visitor Centre for a map.
+You will find the access road driving 8 km toward Fort Fitzgerald.
+Ask the Visitor Centre for a map.